mostav02/me_cleaner_wiki/How-does-it-work?.md

  * You are losing something.
 Intel ME doesn't only provides some services (useless and dangerous, IMHO), but it also does low-level stuff (like silicon workaround, thermal management, fan control...).
 Most of these things are often controlled by the OS, so they're not really needed, but who can be sure?
  * Bricking is **very** likely to happen!
 Just in case you didn't hear me the first time
  * Usually the ME region is not writeable by software, therefore you usually need an external programmer
- * Sometimes the integrated Intel NIC stops working after a cold boot, but it works after a warm boot
+ * ~~Sometimes the integrated Intel NIC stops working after a cold boot, but it works after a warm boot~~ Seems to be fixed with 9e42ae0

 If you have a motherboard with a socketed ROM chip you can test me_cleaner on a spare chip and leave the original one untouched, otherwise you can dump the original firmware and restore it with an external programmer in case of brick.